cfabrice/marinaaisa-website-2018/contents/en/blog/blog-using-vue-nuxt-markdown.md

 ---
 name: 'blog-using-vue-nuxt-markdown'
-title: Personal website with blog and portfolio using Vue.js + Nuxt + Markdown
+title: Website with blog and portfolio using Vue.js + Nuxt + Markdown
 year: 1 January 2019
 color: '#8e7964'
 trans: 'blog-usando-vue-nuxt-markdown'
 id: 'vue-nuxt-blog'
 description: |
-  How I created my new website with portfolio and blog.
+  How I created my new website with portfolio and blog in two languages.
 What technology I used and why.
 ---

 ## Why did I re-do my website with Nuxt?